Miami Wrongful Death Attorneys

 How Long Do I Have to File a Wrongful Death Claim?

 In Florida, there is a specific timeline in which individuals can pursue a wrongful death claim.
-It is important to note that this timeline, known as the statute of limitations, can vary depending on the circumstances surrounding the particular case.
+It is important to note that this timeline, known as the statute of limitations, can vary depending on the circumstances surrounding the case.
 For example, if the wrongful death claim is related to medical malpractice, the statute of limitations may differ from a case involving a car accident.
 Generally speaking, in Florida, the statute of limitations for wrongful death claims is two years from the date of death.

 Do I Need a Lawyer for My Wrongful Death Case?